n8ebel/Slides/conferences/droidconnyc18/slides_working_effectively_across_space_time.md

 ___

-## Engagement
+# Engagement
-- Team Building
+- must be first-party citizens
 - buy in
-- trust
-- must be first-party citizens
 - trust from day one
-- value/seek input & views from everyone

 ___

-## Engagement
+# Engagement
 - schedule time to chat as a team
-- make time to discuss & brainstorm in a high-bandwidth manner
 - regular sync ups
+- encourage casual communication
 - team onsites

+___

+# Engagement

+- Team Building
 - once in a while, have everyone work on the same thing (techdebt)
-- encourage casual communication
+- lunch & learn, conferences, etc

+___

+# Engagement
+- make time to discuss & brainstorm in a high-bandwidth manner
+- value/seek input & views from everyone
+- groups > 1:1
+- find/reserve a quite space for video

 ___